What You’ll Learn 🎯

 Raw orbit with clearance circle

-Created by assigning the Raw Orbit channel group to the Orbit Plot widget and switching the clearance circle option on the left side widget settings.
-Clearance circle needs to be defined beforehand in the Orbit Analysis channel setup.
+This view is created by assigning the Raw Orbit channel group to the Orbit Plot widget and enabling the clearance circle option in the widget settings on the left side.
+The clearance circle must be defined in advance within the Orbit Analysis channel setup.

 Full motion graph